riceissa/computing-notes/vim.md

 the `background` option ever again).
 The `termguicolors` is just because I prefer the default Vim theme without termguicolors, but I prefer the default Neovim theme with termguicolors.

+The only downside I've observed is that if you start Neovim with certain filetypes (like `.vim` files), then in light mode there is a slight flicker where the screen is black for a split second and then becomes the correct light color.
+But starting Neovim with just `nvim` (without filename) or opening other filetypes (like C files) doesn't have this problem.
+I don't know what's special about the `.vim` files.

 The `let &ft = &ft` might seem absurd, but it's a hack to prevent italics and bold from disappearing from markup files.